PrepMarquis/novela-hugo-starter/content/post/the-end-of-selections.md

 title = "The End of \"Selections\""

 +++
-#### We live in a world of rejection letters, poor grades, disillusioning resumes and that cold silence after you hit send.
+### We live in a world of rejection letters, poor grades, disillusioning resumes and that cold silence after you hit send.

 But hey!
 Maybe an automated reply bot would catch your message to follow-up on you.
 Then proceed to send you the **latest updates** from the company/school/program you applied for.
 Who knows?

-It is pretty much evident that our world is a one piece of solid competition over scarce resources.

-It's simple economics at work that people and agencies as rational agencies behaves ina way that their expected outcomes of a said work should exceed the investments.
-Or at least meet in the middle.
-Suggesting otherwise would be a challenge.
+And the situation was projected to get [worse](https://www.vox.com/recode/2019/12/12/20993665/artificial-intelligence-ai-job-screen) year [after year](https://www.usnews.com/best-colleges/rankings).

 This is why we @ [uretkenakademi.com](https://uretkenakademi.com) were running a fully online incubator program for founders and entrepreneurs before it was cool!
 Being online helps you scale and distribute your impact at a percent of you would have beared in a full face2face setting.